How Heavy Haul Trucking Works from Alabama to Kentucky

 Suggested links

-Heavy Haul Project completed from Alabama to Kentucky
+Heavy Equipment Transport from Alabama to Kentucky job done

 Art received a call from a customer in the oversize department who had purchased a 2013 Case CX80C from Alabama and needed it hauled to Kentucky.
 As soon as we had all the dimensions, we set up the step-deck trailer for transport.
 It took the driver four days to complete the trip, and the customer tipped him for taking it off for them.
 It was very nice of the customer to express such appreciation to the driver.
 The customer was happy with the service they received and thanked Art for his assistance.
 Art was glad that he was able to help and provide the customer with a great experience.